-Chair: Tim Sweetman (323) 953-4000 ext.
-2753 • HH12 Paralegal Program Coordinator: Wilhelm Vargas, Attorney at Law (323) 953-4000 ext.
-2754• HH200 F www.lacitycollege.edu/academic/departments/law/index. html
+Chair and Paralegal Program Coordinator:

+Wilhelm Vargas, Attorney at Law (323) 953-4000 ext.
+2754• HH200 F www.lacitycollege.edu/academic/departments/law/index.

+Paralegal Studies

-Paralegal Studies Business Law
+Business Law

 The PARALEGAL STUDIES PROGRAM is offered by the Law Department to students who are interested in the legal field.
 Paralegals assist attorneys in providing legal services in civil and criminal matters.
 Paralegal training is also valuable to persons seeking employment in fields such as real estate, insurance, banking, or brokerage.
 According to the latest statistics from the Bureau of Labor Statistics, the job outlook for the field of Paralegals and legal assistants are projected to grow faster than the average for all occupations through 2012.
 Despite projections of fast employment growth, competition for these jobs is rigorous and only the highly skilled, formally trained paralegals have excellent employment potential.
 The paralegal program is designed to provide students with high quality paralegal training, and on-the-job experience through internships.
 The paralegal program is flexible and accommodates day, evening, and weekend students.